Fujihita/python-visual-novel/README.md

 The only dependency is Pillow (PIL).

 ## stats
-Version: 1.0.1
+Version: 1.1.0

 Project started: 18 March 2020

 Project published: 21 March 2020

 ## feature
-* Setting background
-* Displaying two sprites at once and the option to focus on one or both sprites
+* Layer management for background, foreground and interface elements.
+* Displaying up to three characters at once.
-* Overlaying effects before or after the sprites
+* Animated effects before or after the characters
 * Interruptible multi-track audio playback with looping option (.mp3 and .wav support)
 * Running text printer with dialog skip on mouse click option

 ## backlog
-* Scenario importer
-* Save/Load system
-* Branching selection menu
+* Refactor audio module, add playback ending event (to proceed with autoscroll after the playback is finished), force each audio object to play only one track and force stop the previous track when a new track is set.
 * Animated UI elements (next arrow icon at the end of line)
 * Fade-out scene transition
-* Voiceline ending event (to proceed with autoscroll after the playback is finished)
+* Scenario importer + Save/Load system
+* Branching selection menu
 * Autoscroll
-* Asynchronous/Non-blocking dialog printer (currently the printer is blocking for 0.05s for every character, circumvented via callback global event hack)